 For several decades, labs like Princeton University's PEAR lab and the Institute of Noetic Sciences have been exploring how human minds can have an unexplained influence on chaotic systems, such as devices called physical random number generators (RNGs).
 How this influence works is still a mystery, but it suggests that consciousness is more deeply connected to the fabric of reality than previously thought.

-The Collective Consciousness App is the result of 3 years of R&D. When downloaded, the app converts hardware functions on your phone into a physical random number generator.
+Entangled is the result of 3 years of R&D. When downloaded, the app converts hardware functions on your phone into a physical random number generator.
 This is what creates the chaotic system that may allow the influence of your mind to show up on your phone.
-This data is uploaded anonymously to our servers, where combined with everyone else's, we can create a living network of global consciousness information in real-time.
+This data is uploaded anonymously to our servers, where we can create a living network of global consciousness information in real-time.

 Global Consciousness Project